vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 # &#128161; Overview
-**Divide-and-Conquer** is a widely-used problem-solving approach in computer science to solve complex problems by breaking them down into simpler, manageable sub-problems, solving each sub-problem independently, and combining their solutions.
+**Divide-and-Conquer** is a widely-used problem-solving approach in computer science to solve complex problems by breaking them down into simpler, manageable subproblems, solving each sub-problem independently, and combining their solutions.
 It helps to design efficient algorithms and optimize performance across various applications, which makes understanding the concept quite beneficial.
 <p align="center"><img src="./Images/DivideAndConquer.png"/></p>